 MK: Lenders should be strongly vetting vendor data practices.
 When it comes to data – yours and your customers’ – technology providers traditionally have not made it easy for you to access your own data.
 Many are starting to evolve, but you should absolutely be asking potential partners about data access.
 You should have 100% access to all of your data at any time, in near-real time.

 MK: We’re confronting the highest mortgage origination costs in history and significantly reduced margins.
 In ABA’s 2018 Residential Real Estate Survey Report, 96% of surveyed banks indicated they’d experienced higher mortgage-specific compliance costs in light of the recent regulatory reforms.
 In addition to creating a more-compliant loan process, can proven tech solutions also help reduce regulatory burden and compliance-related costs?

-DS: To a certain extent, two different responses followed the
+DS: To a certain extent, two different responses followed the financial crisis:

 MK: Regulators are obviously comfortable with tech – many have adopted and have been using RegTech for awhile.
 Do the authoritative bodies approach regulation differently for lenders employing technology, and have they given any hints as to how they’ll adapt their approach as more and more human tasks are automated?

 CS: Regulators are looking for data – all different types and from all organizations: Financial institutions, Fannie [Mae] and Freddie [Mac], the new [Home Mortgage Disclosure Act] HMDA expanded data set.
 They’re seeking ways to automate data for rule-making, research and day-to-day advisory.
 At the CFPB, for example, there was quite a discussion around prohibiting anyone from filling out a TRID closing disclosure by hand.
 The focus was on crisis prevention, technology, disclosure accuracy, and real-time data collection.